 SCRS/2021/025 provides updates for two Canadian handline (HL) indices of abundance i) in the Gulf of St. Lawrence (GSL) and ii) in South West Nova Scotia (SWNS), following a revised treatment of the existing data.
 For SWNS where trips can be of 5-6 days duration, the new treatment of the data is based on the same aggregation approach as used previously but with trips catching other tunas omitted and ex-sector fleets included.
 In the GSL, trips usually last one day and in previous analyses, day trips from a single fishing port were aggregated to calculate catch per day.
-In the revised analysis, individual fishing trips were not aggregated, and the new model included a fleet\year interaction term to account for management changes by fleet that influenced the effectiveness of fishermen, e.g. the change in the maximum fish per day allowed that occurred for the New Brunswick (NB) fleet in 2009, the introduction of individual tags for the NB and Quebec (Qc) fleets in 2013.
+In the revised analysis, individual fishing trips were not aggregated, and the new model included a fleetyear interaction term to account for management changes by fleet that influenced the effectiveness of fishermen, e.g. the change in the maximum fish per day allowed that occurred for the New Brunswick (NB) fleet in 2009, the introduction of individual tags for the Prince Edward Island (PEI) and Gulf Nova Scotia (NS) fleets in 2011, and the introduction of individual tags for the NB and Quebec (Qc) fleets in 2013.